-Quickly see what programs are slowing your computer
+Quickly see what programs are slowing down your computer

-Open up the Windows Task Manager.
-You can do this by pressing Ctrl + Shift + Esc.
-Click on the Processes tab and you'll see a list of everything your computer is doing at the moment.
+Did you know you can see everything your computer is doing at any given second?
+Open up the Windows Task Manager by pressing Ctrl + Shift + Esc.
+Click on the Processes tab and you'll see a list of every bit of active code.

 Most of it will look like gibberish!
 What the heck is csrss.exe anyway?
 (It's a critical process that stands for Client/Server Runtime Subsystem, if you care to know!)
 But some of these processes aren't really necessary unless you're actively using the program they're tied to.